OthankQ/100-days-of-code/r1-log.md

 ### R1D60
 Learned how to pass in props into React components instead of hard coding information that needs to be rendered!

+### R1D61
+Today I learned and practiced creating a list of components while passing in properties using .map() method, and rendering those passed in props within different components!